ixvu/w4111_wiki/Query-proc.md

 #### Order matters
--A join B: M + T x M x N
+- A join B: M + T x M x N
--B join A: N + T x N x M
+- B join A: N + T x N x M
-+Scan “Outer” once, the first constant
++ Scan “Outer” once, the first constant
-+Scan Inner multiple times
++ Scan Inner multiple times
-+If inner is small IO, can fit in memory, then cost is M + N.
++ If inner is small IO, can fit in memory, then cost is M + N.
-+You have to incur a quadratic cost for implement this join, ideally you want something linear, so we can try indexed nested loops join
++ You have to incur a quadratic cost for implement this join, ideally you want something linear, so we can try indexed nested loops join

 ###2.Indexed Nested Loops Join